Hon. Justice Sacko Modibo is a citizen of the Republic of Mali.

 He has undertaken several professional trainings, notably in the field of human rights and humanitarian issues, gender and peace support operations, as well as the prosecution and fight against money laundering and terrorism financing.

-Judge Modibo currently works at the National Financial Intelligence Unit as a member magistrate.
-Prior to his appointment to this position in November 2020, he was Technical Advisor in charge of human rights and public liberties at the Ministry of Justice and Human Rights of Mali,
+Prior to his appointment to this position in November 2020, Judge Modibo was the Technical Advisor in charge of Human Rights, Public Liberty and the Fight Against Money Laundering and Financing of Terrorism and Weapons of Mass Destruction at the Ministry of Justice and Human Rights of Mali.

 Judge Modibo has held several other positions in the course of his career, including head of the transitional justice unit of the Justice, Prevention and Reconciliation Project at Lawyers Without Borders Canada and head of strategic litigation at the same organization.